PHI-NETWORK/phiscan/README.md

 ## About Phi

-Phi is an Elixir application that allows users to search transactions, view accounts and balances, and verify smart contracts on the Ethereum network including all forks and sidechains.
+Phi is an Elixir application that allows users to search transactions, view accounts and balances, and verify smart contracts on the Phi network including all forks and sidechains.

 Currently available full-featured block explorers (Etherscan, Etherchain, Blockchair) are closed systems which are not independently verifiable.
-As Ethereum sidechains continue to proliferate in both private and public settings, transparent, open-source tools are needed to analyze and validate transactions.
+As Phi sidechains continue to proliferate in both private and public settings, transparent, open-source tools are needed to analyze and validate transactions.

 ## Supported Projects

 Phi supports a number of projects.
-Hosted instances include POA Network, Gnosis Chain, Ethereum Classic, Sokol & Kovan testnets, and other EVM chains.
+Hosted instances include POA Network, Gnosis Chain, Phi Classic, Sokol & Kovan testnets, and other EVM chains.

 - [List of hosted mainnets, testnets, and additional chains using Phi](https://docs.Phi.network/for-projects/supported-projects)
 - [Hosted instance versions](https://docs.Phi.network/about/use-cases/hosted-Phi)